Bill Deedes: Politics

-Journalism and later life
+Editorship and Fleet Street

-He was editor of The Daily Telegraph from 1974 to 1986 and, after he was replaced by Max Hastings, continued his career as a journalist.
+Deedes was editor of The Daily Telegraph from 1974 to 1986 and, after he was replaced by Max Hastings, continued his career as a journalist.
 His tenure was noted for battles with the print unions.

-Deedes was created a life peer on 23 September 1986, becoming Baron Deedes, of Aldington in the County of Kent, but he always preferred to be addressed as "Bill", rather than "Lord Deedes".

-He was the subject of This Is Your Life in 1998, when he was surprised by Michael Aspel.

 After the 1999 Australian republic referendum, Deedes wrote in The Daily Telegraph: "I have rarely attended elections in any country, certainly not a democratic one, in which the newspapers have displayed more shameless bias.
 One and all, they determined that Australians should have a republic and they used every device towards that end."

 He continued to comment on social and political issues through his newspaper columns until his death.
 In his later years, he gained a cult fanbase after two memorable appearances on Have I Got News for You and was, at the age of 88, the oldest guest ever to have appeared on the programme until 2012, when Baroness Trumpington appeared at the age of 90.

 He was also a stalwart member of the Carlton Club and was appointed as an ambassador for UNICEF in 1998, running high-profile campaigns against landmines.
 In 2006, he wrote in an opinion piece for The Daily Telegraph that Islam "is the only faith on Earth that persuades its followers to seek political power and impose a law – sharia – which shapes everyone's style of life" and added that Islam "forbids" Muslims from conforming with British society.
 He continued to write into his 94th year, with his final article, published on 3 August 2007, about Darfur.

+Personal life

+Deedes was married to Evelyn Hilary Branfoot, who died in May 2004, by whom he had two sons and three daughters.
+A convinced Christian like his father, he lived very unpretentiously on the edge of Romney Marsh, Kent, where his wife, Hilary, kept a menagerie of farm animals.
+He was never particularly well-off, preferring to use public transport whenever possible.

+He was created a life peer on 23 September 1986, becoming Baron Deedes, of Aldington in the County of Kent, but he always preferred to be addressed as "Bill", rather than "Lord Deedes".
+He was the subject of This Is Your Life in 1998, when he was surprised by Michael Aspel.

+Death

-He died on 17 August 2007 at his home in Kent, at 94, after a short illness.
-The residential street Bill Deedes Way, in the village of Aldington, near Ashford, is named after him.
+Deedes died from bronchopneumonia at his home in Aldington on 17 August 2007, at the age of 94.
+There is a residential street named for him in the village, called Bill Deedes Way.